Program Type:

 AdultsProgram Description

-For most of the 20th Century, racial covenants were an insidious tool used nationwide by a growing real estate industry, business and planning academia, and the federal government to segregate whites from blacks in America's burgeoning residential neighborhoods and suburbs.
-Racial covenants were clauses inserted into property deeds to prevent non-Whites from buying or occupying land.
-Although no longer valid or enforceable, they can still be found in the land deeds of almost every American community.
+For most of the 20th century, racial covenants were an insidious tool used nationwide to segregate whites from Blacks and other minorities in America’s burgeoning suburbs and residential neighborhoods.
+Racial covenants were clauses inserted into property deeds to prevent non-Whites and non-Christian’s from buying or occupying land.
+Although no longer valid or enforceable, they can still be found in the land deeds of almost every American community, including Dane County.

 Registration Optional